-The majority of succulents on this list is relatively easy to care for and will bloom naturally as long as proper care is provided.
+In fact, there are quite a few succulent species out there that bloom spectacularly and will even do so indoors.
+So, the majority of succulents on this list are relatively easy to care for and will bloom naturally as long as proper care is provided.

-Most flowering succulents hail from sunny, arid environments.
-Consider growing your plants outside during the warm summer months or setting up some grow lights for additional brightness.
-This extra light and the exposure to separate ‘summer’ and ‘winter’ conditions can be just what your succulents need for blooming to be triggered.
+As you already know, most flowering succulents come from sunny, arid environments.
+So, consider growing your plants outside during the warm summer months and setting up some grow lights for additional brightness.
+In this way, this extra light and the exposure to separate ‘summer’ and ‘winter’ conditions can be just what your succulents need for blooming to be triggered.

-If you want to know more about how to make your succulents thrive, check out our complete cacti and succulents care guide.
-For a quick diagnosis of your plants’ issues, see my article on why are succulents leaves falling off.
+Furthermore, if you are a succulent enthusiast or want to learn more about them, our blog is the perfect place to be.
+With this in mind, if you want to know more about how to make your succulents thrive, check out our complete cacti and succulents care guide.
+Also, for a quick diagnosis of your plants’ issues, see my article on why are succulents leaves falling off.

 Now, let’s move on to some of our favorite flowering succulents!